ytakefuji/openai/README.md

 Hint: Each boxplot in a graphical indicates representation of the distribution of a dataset with the median, quartiles, and outliers of the data.

 <b>
-18.* Draw a graph of the following csv file without modifying contents.
+18.* Draw a graph of the following csv file without modifying csv contents.
 </b>

 use [medicare.csv](https://github.com/ytakefuji/openai/blob/main/medicare.csv)